tamago1908/Cursor-Changer.bat/README.md

 ## - **WHAT IS THIS?** -
 Cursor Chenger was created entirely with batch only.
-We are pursuing what can be done with BATCH processing etc.
+Im are pursuing what can be done with BATCH processing etc.

 This Batch is similar to a *simplified OS*, if you will.
 At the very least, it is by far larger and more complex than the Batch around the corner.
 And I (**tamago1908**) **created all of them by myself.**